Electric bicycle: Popularity

-Technical

 Motors and drivetrains

-The two most common types of motors used in electric bicycles are brushed and brushless.
+DC motors are commonly used in electric bicycles, either brushed or brushless.
 Many configurations are available, varying in cost and complexity; direct-drive and geared motor units are both used.
 An electric power-assist system may be added to almost any pedal cycle using chain drive, belt drive, hub motors or friction drive.

 Brushless hub motors are the most common in modern designs.
 The motor is built into the wheel hub itself, while the stator is fixed solidly to the axle, and the magnets are attached to and rotating with the wheel.
 The bicycle wheel hub is the motor.
 The power levels of motors used are influenced by available legal categories and are often, but not always limited to under 750 watts.
+With a front-drive the motor sits in the front hub, and with a rear-drive the motor sits in the rear hub.
+Hub motors were common in 19th century electric bicycle designs but fell out of favor until their resurgence in the 2000s.

-Another type of electric assist motor, often referred to as the mid-drive system, is increasing in popularity.
-With this system, the electric motor is not built into the wheel but is usually mounted near (often under) the bottom bracket shell.
-In more typical configurations, a cog or wheel on the motor drives a belt or chain that engages with a pulley or sprocket fixed to one of the arms of the bicycle's crankset.
-Thus, the propulsion is provided at the pedals rather than at the wheel, being eventually applied to the wheel via the bicycle's standard drive train.
+Another type of electric assist motor is the mid-drive system, where the electric motor is not built into the wheel but is usually mounted beside or under the bottom bracket shell.
+The propulsion is provided at the pedals rather than at the wheel, being eventually applied to the wheel via the bicycle's standard drive train.
+Freewheel crank, that is a freewheel in the bottom bracket, is a necessary part in mid-drive systems to allow the electric motor to work inside its optimal rotational speed range (r/min).

 Because the power is applied through the chain and sprocket, power is typically limited to around 250–500 watts to protect against fast wear on the drivetrain.
 An electric mid-drive combined with an internal gear hub at the back hub may require care due to the lack of a clutch mechanism to soften the shock to the gears at the moment of re-engagement.
 A continuously variable transmission or a fully automatic internal gear hub may reduce the shocks due to the viscosity of oils used for liquid coupling instead of the mechanical couplings of the conventional internal gear hubs.

-The main advantage mid-drive motors have over hub motors is that power is applied through the chain (or belt) and thus it utilizes the existing rear gears (either external or internal).
+The main advantage mid-drive motors have over hub motors is that power is applied through the chain (or belt) and thus it uses the existing rear gears (either external or internal).
 This allows for the motor to operate more efficiently at a wider range of vehicle speeds.
-Without utilizing the bicycle's gears, equivalent hub motors tend to be less effective propelling the ebike slowly up steep hills and also propelling the ebike fast on the flat.
+Without using the bicycle's gears, equivalent hub motors tend to be less effective propelling the ebike slowly up steep hills and also propelling the ebike fast on the flat.